MarMarhoun/bbc-scrapy-mongodb/README.md

 ```
 scrapy crawl 'spider_name'
 ```
-If you want to crawl bbc and save the data in a json file (e.g. called bbc.json),
+If you want to crawl bbc and save the data in a json file (e.g. bbc.json) :
 ```
 scrapy crawl 'spider_name' -o bbc.json
 ```
 This spider can mainly scrape the articles  contents from the home page of bbc.
-The extracted data is in this form:
+The extracted data is in this form :
 ```
 {
 "title": "The robot assistant that can guess what you want",